avipowar/swiggy-app/README.md

 - This hook is display the user is online or offline
 - and this is give you good user experience to user

+# Lazy Loading...

+- lazy loading is a technique to load the component on demand
+- and this is optimize the performance of the application
+- and this is also reduce the bundle size of the application
+- and this is also reduce the time of the application to load